Pre-Tax Benefits

 Plan Information

-Medical/Dental Expense Account (MDEA)
+The Medical/Dental Expense Account (MDEA)

-The Medical/Dental Expense Account (MDEA) allows you to use pre-tax dollars to pay for eligible out-of-pocket medical and dental expenses for yourself, your spouse, and your eligible dependents.
+This expense account allows you to use pre-tax dollars to pay for eligible out-of-pocket medical and dental expenses for yourself, your spouse, and your eligible dependents.
 This can help reduce your taxable income and increase your take-home pay.

 Key Details:

-- Minimum: $100
+- Minimum Contribution: Typically $100

-Dependent Care (Daycare) Expense Account (DCEA)
+The Dependent Care Expense Account (DCEA)

-The Dependent Care Expense Account (DCEA) allows you to use pre-tax dollars to pay for eligible dependent care expenses, helping reduce your taxable income while covering necessary day care costs.
+This expense account allows you to use pre-tax dollars to pay for eligible dependent care expenses, helping reduce your taxable income while covering necessary day care costs.

 Key Details:

-- Eligible Dependents:
+Eligible Dependents:

-- Children under the age of 13
+- Children under a certain age (typically under 13)

 - A disabled spouse or other disabled dependent who requires adult day care

-- Minimum: $100
+- Minimum Contribution: Typically $100

-- Reimbursement Timing: Funds are available for reimbursement only after they have been deducted from your paycheck and deposited into your account.
+Reimbursement Timing: Funds are available for reimbursement only after they have been deducted from your paycheck and deposited into your account.

-Transit Expense Accounts (TEA) allow you to pay for eligible commuting costs using pre-tax dollars, helping you save money on work-related transportation expenses.
+This expense account allows you to pay for eligible commuting costs using pre-tax dollars, helping you save money on work-related transportation expenses.
 There are two types of Transit Expense Accounts: Bus Pass/Vanpool Expense Account (BVEA) and Parking Expense Account (PKEA).

-Parking Expense Account (PKEA):
+Parking Expense Account (PKEA)

 The PKEA allows you to be reimbursed for qualified work-related parking expenses, including vehicle and bicycle parking.
 Funds are available for reimbursement only after they have been deducted from your paycheck and deposited into your account.